GeertvanHorrik/MultiTargetingProject/README.md

 This project has been written as an example for the [blog post about multi-targeting platforms with a single project](http://geertvanhorrik.com/2018/03/14/multi-targeting-net-4-6-net-4-7-uap-10-0-with-a-single-project/).

+Along the way, this example has been expanded with the following new [Cake](https://www.cakebuild.net/) build scripts:

+- Build multi-targeting class libraries (components)
+- Build WPF apps
+- Build UWP apps

+The scripts are set up in a way that allows a combination of these items as well (e.g. a WPF with an API library) can all be set up.
+For more information, see the [RepositoryTemplate repository](https://github.com/GeertvanHorrik/RepositoryTemplate).

 # How to build this example

 1. Open powershell with the repository as working directory